 After researching a project, Peter usually does some sketching to play around with the balance of the composition and its positive and negative space.
-He then works in Photoshop and Illustrator, where he’ll experiment further with the composition and bring colour into play.
+He then works in Photoshop and Illustrator, where he’ll experiment further with the structure and bring color into play.

 Question: What drew you to illustration/design?
 Peter: I always had a natural ability to draw, from an early age.
 It always seemed like the natural thing to do.
 Question: Do you have any formal design training?
 Peter: Yes.
 I attended college in South Africa where I obtained a National Diploma in Graphic Design and of late I have graduated from the University of the Arts, London.
 Question: Where are you originally from?
 Peter: I was born in Britain of Greek Cypriot parentage, I then spent some time in South Africa and Cyprus.
 Question: Where do you live now & what drew you there?
 Peter: I live in London, as I was born here I wanted to return.
 Question: Where is your studio and can you describe it for me?
 Peter: My studio is at my home.
 Question: Who or What is your biggest inspiration?
 Peter: Travel.
 I draw a lot of inspiration from visiting other cultures, museums and galleries.
 Question: How do you get your ideas?
 Peter: From various sources, it could be a piece of scrap that I pick up or a photograph that I have taken.
 I always carry a small digital camera in my bag as well as a sketch book.
 Question: Do you collect anything?
 Peter: Books.
 I love to read.
 Question: Do you keep a scrapbook?
 Peter: Yes, it sort of crosses over towards a sketch book aswell.